spsforks/QB64-Wiki/C-Libraries.md

 **[Latest Fast Math Update](http://dl.dropbox.com/u/12359848/fastmath.h)**

-*Example 1:* Using **trailzcount** to speed up the process of finding the prime factors of a number.
+Using **trailzcount** to speed up the process of finding the prime factors of a number.

 ```vb